zacharysandberg/JavaScriptForNewProgrammersCourse/Week3/README.md

 ## Arrays

 ### basics
-- Arrays are similar to strings becaue they are sequence of "things"
+- Arrays are similar to strings becaue they are sequence of "values"
-- Typical array has the same data types in the array
+- Typical array has the same data types in the array (in JS they can be mixed)
 - Arrays in Javascript keep track of their length (size)
 - JavaScript is not bound to the same data type... but 99% you will use it like that